Kubernetes Image Baking

 - For custom registries:

-containerdmay need credentials (/etc/containerd/config.toml[plugins."io.containerd.grpc.v1.cri".registry.configs]) - Re-run the script -- the pull step is idempotent
+containerdmay need credentials in/etc/containerd/config.tomlunder[plugins."io.containerd.grpc.v1.cri".registry.configs]. - Re-run the script.
+The pull step is idempotent.

 Cluster create succeeds but worker stays NotReady

-Usually means CNI failed to install -- but that runs at cluster create time, not from the image.
+Usually means the CNI failed to install.
+The CNI installs at cluster create time, not from the image, but the image still has to have the CNI plugin's container ready.
 Confirm:

-- The image actually has the CNI plugin's container image pre-pulled (
+- The image actually has the CNI plugin's container pre-pulled:

 Confirm: